-The taught postgraduate courses in the School of Economics are an opportunity to take your economics further, including as a step on your path to a PhD.
+Our taught postgraduate courses are an opportunity to take your economics further, including as a step on your path to a PhD.
 Our MSc courses are designed to bring you to the forefront of current economic thinking and cover a wide variety of specialisms in economics, each of which reflect the research interests and expertise of the academic staff in the school.

 The school has a long history of providing postgraduate training and we offer a combination of teaching delivered by world-leading academics, a wide choice of modules, and individual one-to-one supervision for your dissertation.
 Each course is linked to the research of one or more of our research centres, and MSc students will have the opportunity to attend weekly seminars by visiting speakers in their chosen field.

 Our courses provide excellent preparation for employment in a wide range of careers including as a professional economist, analyst, policy maker and academic, and in a wide range of professions including banking, finance, economic consultancy and the civil service.
 They are also suitable if you wish to retrain or upskill or if you wish to change direction and take advantage of the greater job opportunities open to economics graduates.